Skip to main content

 1. Memory Management

-• Use appropriate memory storage strategies
+• Use appropriate memory blocks for context

-• Consider memory size limits
+• Consider session-based memory for multi-user scenarios

-3. Tool Design
+2. Tool Design

 • Create focused, single-purpose tools

-• Provide clear tool descriptions
+• Provide clear docstrings for tool functions

-• Handle tool errors gracefully
+• Handle tool errors gracefully with try-catch blocks

 Common Patterns